-One interpretation of our results is therefore that they may provide insight into how the links between the EU ETS and the power market in Western Europe may change when going from the second to the third period (by comparing A2 and A4 with A1).
+One interpretation of our results is therefore that they may provide insight into how the links between the EU ETS and the power market in Western Europe may change when going from the second to the third period (by comparing A2 and A3 with A1).
 Moreover, it demonstrates how the power market could have been affected if electricity generators had been treated in the same way as other industries in the EU ETS (by considering A3 and A4).
+Last but not least, it may provide a rough indication of the welfare costs of continuing free allocation to other closed or semi-closed sectors, relative to the costs of choosing auctioning or unconditional grandfathering.17

-5 Numerical results
+5. Numerical results

-5.1 Base case 2010
+5.1.
+Base case 2010

 Before we examine the effects of the different policies, let us take a brief look at the base case scenario in 2010.
 Remember that the model is calibrated to the data year 2000.
 Compared to that year, the model accounts for growth in demand due to economic growth from 2000 to 2010.
-Moreover, existing capacities in electricity production and transmission in 2000 are depreciated at a fixed annul rate.
+Moreover, existing capacities in electricity production and transmission in 2000 are depreciated at a fixed annual rate.
 On the other hand, profitable investments in electricity production and transmission of electricity and natural gas are assumed to be in place in 2010.
-Still, we should not expect the base case scenario for 2010 to be identical to the actual market situation in 2010, as there are a number of factors (including new policies) influencing the market that is not accounted for in the base case of the model.
+Still, we should not expect the base case scenario for 2010 to be identical to the actual market situation in 2010, as there are a number of factors (including new policies) influencing the market that are not accounted for in the base case of the model.

-In the base case scenario for 2010, CO2-emissions in Western Europe are 25 percent above the joint annual Kyoto target for the years 2008-12.
+In the base case scenario for 2010, CO2-emissions in Western Europe are 25% above the joint annual Kyoto target for the years 2008-12.
 The electricity sector accounts for about one third of emissions in Western Europe, cf. Table 2 below.
-The average whole price of electricity is 40 Euro per MWh (see Table 3), with national prices varying in the range 32-43 Euro per MWh (see the Appendix for country details).
-The average whole prices of steam coal, natural gas and oil are respectively 65, 146 and 249 Euro per toe.16
+The average wholesale price of electricity is 40 Euro per MWh (see Table 3), with national prices varying in the range 32-43 Euro per MWh (see the Appendix for country details).
+The average wholesale prices of steam coal, natural gas and oil are respectively 65, 146 and 249 Euro per toe.
+19